epigen/mr.pareto/README.md

 > _"Programming is about trying to make the future less painful.
 It’s about making things easier for our teammates."_ from _The Pragmatic Programmer_ by Andy Hunt & Dave Thomas
 - **Why**: Time is the most precious resource.
 By taking care of efficiency (i.e., maximum output with limited resources) scientists can re-distribute their time to focus on effectiveness (i.e., the biggest impact possible).
 - **How**: Leverage the latest developments in workflow management to (re-)use and combine independent computational modules into arbitrarily complex analyses in combination with modern innovation methods (e.g., fast prototyping, design thinking, and agile concepts).
-- **What**: Independent computational **Modules** implemented as Snakemake workflows, encoding best practices and standard approaches, are used to scale, automate and parallelize analyses.
+- **What**: Independent computational **Modules** implemented as Snakemake workflows, encoding best practices and standard approaches, are used to scale, automate, and parallelize analyses.
 Snakemake's module functionality enables arbitrarily complex combinations of pre-existing modules for any **Project**. **Recipes** combine modules into the most conceivable standard analyses, thereby accelerating projects to the point of the unknown.

 Altogether this enables complex, portable, transparent, reproducible, and documented analysis of biomedical data analysis at scale.